 9. Wet Ones

 These are perfect to sanitize different surfaces and help keep your child from catching germs.
-I use Wet Ones to wipe down restaurant tables (because you never know how clean those tables really are) high chairs, seats and a lot more.
+I use Wet Ones to wipe down restaurant tables (because you never know how clean those tables really are) high chairs, seats, and a lot more.

 Wet Ones are great for helping your toddler not get any unwanted germs!

 Bibs are a must!
-There have been a few times I have forgotten to grab a bib for my daughter and we ended up either taking off her shirt while she ate or tried to keep napkins tucked into her shirt (which did not work out well)
+There have been a few times I have forgotten to grab a bib for my daughter and we ended up either taking off her shirt while she ate or trying to keep napkins tucked into her shirt (which did not work out well)

 My favorite bibs that I keep in the diaper bag are these waterproof silicone bibs.
 They are super easy to clean and they help catch any food that my daughter may not get in her mouth.

-Before heading out the door take a quick look in the diaper bag to make sure you have your toddlers bib!
+Before heading out the door take a quick look in the diaper bag to make sure you have your toddler’s bib!

 11. Gallon Plastic Bags

 Keeping a few gallon plastic bags in the diaper bag was one of the best pieces of advice I ever received!
-With spills on clothes, blowouts (oh..those lovely newborn blowouts…) and dirty diapers gallon bags came in handy.
+With spills on clothes, blowouts (oh..those lovely newborn blowouts…), and dirty diapers gallon bags came in handy.

 The gallon bags gave a place to store dirty items that I didn’t want to be put in the diaper bag and risk getting other things dirty.

-Grab a few smaller toys that your toddler loves and keep them in the diaper bag so when your little gets bored and restless you can pull out some of their toys.
+Grab a few smaller toys that your toddler loves and keep them in the diaper bag so when your little one gets bored and restless you can pull out some of their toys.